zoekowzan/hawbridge_coders/README.md

 How Not to Break the Build
 ==========================
- The safest file for you to change is [views/index.erb](hawbridge_coders/views/index.erb).
+ The safest file for you to change is [views/index.erb](/views/index.erb).
 This is a special HTML file that can allow ruby code to be inserted into it using a 'templating' syntax called [ERB](http://www.stuartellis.eu/articles/erb/).
 There really isnt anything you can do to this file that will prevent heroku from successfully building and deploying your application, and only a few things that you can do with bad ruby syntax in the template to cause the application not to load when you view it in your browser.
-  The next file that you can change is [hello.rb](hawbridge_coders/hello.rb).
+  The next file that you can change is [hello.rb](/hello.rb).
 This is a ruby script.
 It is easier to write bad ruby code which can cause the site not to load when you visit it in your browser.
-You should work through the Sinatra tutorials mentioned in the [Application Documentation](hawbridge_coders/TheApplication.md) before you edit this file.
+You should work through the Sinatra tutorials mentioned in the [Application Documentation](/TheApplication.md) before you edit this file.
-  The final file that you can change is [config.ru](hawbridge_coders/config.ru).
+  The final file that you can change is [config.ru](/config.ru).
 Again, you should read about sinatra and ruby before you edit this file.
   You should **NOT** change the Gemfile.
-If you have read about ruby and its [Bundler gem management system](http://bundler.io/), and if you:
+If you have read about ruby and its [Bundler gem management system](http://bundler.io/), and if you can:
   * clone the repository to your machine with ruby and bundler installed
   * run bundle on the application, which updates Gemfile.lock
   * commit and push these changes back to your repository